SoultatosStefanos/dbc/docs/assertions.md

 behavior.
 To use them, include the header `dbc/dbc.h`.

 All of the macros listed below come as a pair with an overloaded, with a custom error message, variant.
+In addition, each assertion comes with a debug-only variant, that can be used at performance critical hot spots.
 Upon failure, these assertion macros behavior varies depending on the DBC build flags.

 ### INVARIANT {#INVARIANT}